Motorcycle safety gear

 - Save you from having the skin and muscle stripped from your body.

 - Prevent most of the cuts, gravel rash and friction burns from sliding across the road.

 - Reduce the severity of contact burns from the engine and exhaust pipes.

 Your most important piece of protective gear is your helmet.

-You, and any passenger on the motorcycle, must wear a helmet that complies with the Australian standards (AS/NZS1698 or AS1698), or the United Nations Economic Commission for Europe standard (ECE 22.05) when riding.
+You, and any passenger on the motorcycle, quad bike or utility off-road vehicle must wear a helmet that complies with the Australian standards (AS/NZS1698 or AS1698), or the United Nations Economic Commission for Europe standard (ECE 22.05) when riding.

 You should also:

 - wear long pants and a jacket—these should be highly abrasive and tear resistant and completely cover your arms, legs and body.
 They must be secured at the wrists, waist and ankles to prevent your protective clothing from riding up and exposing your skin during a fall

 - protect your eyes—use a clear visor or goggles for night and make sure they are shatterproof without scratches.
 If the helmet is approved to an Australian standard your visor or goggles must be approved to the Australian Standard AS 1609

 - wear gloves—these should be a gauntlet style with a strengthened palm area, knuckle protection and zip or velcro fastening around the wrists